karthiksv/esp_isca_ae/emulator/README.txt

 This generates the 'default' data (red) and the 'dynamic timing' data (blue) respectively shown in figure 6

-The steps 1-2 can be run together with data plotting by calling exp_36.py
+The steps 1-2 as well as 5 (below) can be run together with data plotting by calling exp_36.py

 3/convergence_random_pairing_N_10.py and convergence_random_pairing_N_20.py
 Generates the data and histogram plots for the N=10x10 and N=20x20 cases of figure 7